-Block the suspicious IP address for the user.
+Blocks the suspicious IP address from logging in as that user.

-The affected user clicks on the unblock link in the email notification (if configured).
+The affected user selects the unblock link in the email notification (if configured).

 The affected user changes their password (on all linked accounts).

 An administrator removes the block.

 An administrator raises the Login Threshold described below.

 Configure brute-force protection

 Auth0 strongly recommends that you do not disable brute-force protection for the connection.
 If you disable it, you can enable it again using the Dashboard.

 Go to Dashboard > Security > Attack Protection and select Brute-force Protection.
 Enable the toggle at the top of the page if it is disabled.